Somerset Industrial

 Publications

 Surveys.
 SIAS publishes surveys on specific topics.
 There have been twenty-one published up to now.
 Other SIAS (and non-SIAS) publications are available and are listed on the Publications page.
-All publications are available to non-members.
+All publications are available to non-members. see the Publications page.

 Links

-SIAS is affiliated to the Association for Industrial Archaeology (AIA) (website)
+Association for Industrial Archaeology (AIA) (website)

 Current Archaeology (website)